sambatriste/netty-wiki-translation/Developer-guide.md

 ### Merge a pull request

-A pull request often contains multiple comments.
+A pull request often contains multiple commits.
 Those commits must be squashed into a small number of commits with explanatory comments.

 Do not merge a pull request via the web UI unless there's a good reason doing that.
 Refer to the 'Patch and Apply' section in [the Github help page](https://help.github.com/articles/using-pull-requests#merging-a-pull-request).